 Silicon dominates commercial solar-cell production.
 It is abundant and efficient as a converter of light to electricity.
 But recently, perovskites have emerged as a material with potential for lower cost fabrication using solution-based processes.
 Their properties can be tuned via changes in chemical composition.

 The optical and electronic properties of a material are linked to its bandgap: the minimum energy incoming photons require to be absorbed.
 The bandgap also determines how much current is generated when the photon is absorbed.
-In a conventional solar cell, the light absorbing material absorbs only certain wavelengths of light, those with energies above the bandgap, leaving part of the Sun’s energy untapped.
+In a conventional solar cell, the light-absorbing material absorbs only wavelengths of light with energies above the bandgap, leaving part of the Sun’s energy untapped.

 To get the benefits of both the industrial maturity of silicon and the versatility of perovskite, scientists have investigated using both materials in a device known as a tandem solar cell.
 These have a theoretical efficiency limit of 44 percent, which is beyond the 33 percent limit of conventional solar cells.

 “One limitation of this tandem configuration is that it was thought that the perovskite bandgap had to be wider than stable material compositions would allow,” says the first author of the study, Erkan Aydin.

 New solar cells are tested in the laboratory under standard test conditions.
 But the ambient temperatures in most areas where solar cells are deployed are much higher than the standard 25 degrees Celsius and can fluctuate dramatically, which affects performance.